Leave, out of office and sickness

 For multi-site customers, users only see requests for users who have access to the site they are currently viewing.
 If viewing as "All sites" you will only see Leave for users who have access to the sites that you have permission to access.

 If the leave request dates differ from the expected dates (based on the user's current Leave Setup working days), a mismatch warning message is shown (below).
-This scenario can occur if a user has an additional working day added to their Leave Setup mid-way through the year but a leave request has already been entered.
+This scenario can occur if a user has an additional working day added to their Leave Setup mid-way through the year, but a leave request has already been entered.
 Existing leave requests do not auto-update to match the setup changes - this is a manual task to update them.
-For example, a Leave Setup says that a user works two days, Monday and Friday, and on 1st January they submit a leave request for December 24th-31st as leave.
-This is added as 2 working days of leave.
+For example, a Leave Setup says that a user works two days, Monday and Friday, and on 1st January, they submit a leave request for December 24th-31st as leave.
+This is added as two working days of leave.
 On 1st July the user's working days are adjusted to Monday, Wednesday and Friday.
-The existing leave request will not auto-update but viewing the leave request will inform the user that the leave request no longer matches the Leave Setup working days.
+The existing leave request will not auto-update, but viewing the leave request will inform the user that the leave request no longer matches the Leave Setup working days.
 Helpfully, the user can Click here to resolve this and update the leave request working days to match the Leave Setup's working days.

 Leave requests can be edited by the user or by any user with Write, Manage or Administrator permission, with the change notified to the user and their line manager (minus the person who took the action).
 For example, a line manager doesn't receive a leave change notification for changes they made to a user's leave request.

 Where unavailability was added from a leave request, editing the request and changing the start/end dates will also update the unavailability entry to match.
-Similarly, editing a leave request and ticking Unavailable when it was not ticked previously will add unavailability; editing and unticking Unavailable will remove any previously-added unavailability in the Rotas module.
+Similarly, editing a leave request and ticking Unavailable when it was not ticked previously will add unavailability; editing and unticking Unavailable will remove any previously added unavailability in the Rotas module.

 Where leave approval is not required, leave requests can be deleted at any time by the user or by any user with Write, Manage or Administrator permission.
 If unavailability was added when the leave request was added, deleting a leave request will also delete the unavailability.

 Where leave approval is required, leave requests can be deleted at any time by the user, by the Line Manager or by an Administrator.
-When leave is deleted, the user and Line Manager(s) (minus the person who took the action) will be notified of the deletion.
+When leave is deleted, the user and Line Managers (minus the person who took the action) will be notified of the deletion.
 Deleting a leave request will also delete the unavailability.

 Adding rota unavailability